refairy/refairy-api/README.rst

 .. code-block:: JSON

     {
-        "sentence": "string"
+        "sentences": [
+            "Dokdo is clearly a Japanese territory",
+            "Korea is China's subject state",
+            "Jeju-do belongs to Korea",
+        ]
     }

 response JSON

 .. code-block:: JSON

+    [
         {
             "origin": "Dokdo is clearly a Japanese territory", "is_wrong": true,
             "category": "dokdo",
             "corrected": "Dokdo be Korean territory",
             "confidence": 0.8,
-    }
+        },
+        ...
+    ]

 설명